 - composted manure or chicken droppings

-- fresh lawn clippings (free of herbicide or pesticide)
+- fresh lawn clippings (free of toxic herbicide and pesticide)

 - fresh fruit and vegetable scraps.

-Another way to enrich your soil with nitrogen is by careful management.
-Rotate your crops, following a high-nitrogen-consuming veggie or flower with one that needs much less of this mineral.
+Another way to enrich your soil with nitrogen is careful management.
+Rotate your plants, following a high-nitrogen-consuming veggie or flower with one that needs much less.
 Or plant legumes, such as peas, beans, alfalfa or clover.
-These leguminous cover crops, sown early in the spring or in autumn, are excellent for the purpose of nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
-Just cut legumes down before they flower and become woody; then dig the plants under to work that nitrogen into the earth.
-This process helps to loosen and aerate the soil as well.
+Leguminous cover crops, sown early in spring or in autumn, are excellent at nitrogen fixation – depositing nitrogen absorbed from the air into their root nodules.
+Just cut them down before they flower and become woody; then dig the plants under to work that nitrogen into the earth.

 Add Nitrogen with Caution

-Overenthusiastic application of nitrogen can be counterproductive.
-It may stimulate plants like tomatoes to grow disproportionately (resulting in strong, healthy stalks but stunted fruit) and might even burn them, especially if it comes into contact with their leaves.
-Excessive amounts of nitrogen might seep or run off into nearby water systems, causing accelerated growth of algae.
-These algae produce toxins and bacteria that make the affected water dangerous for drinking.
-In addition, they decrease or eliminate oxygen in the water, with illness and death for the fish population as the consequence.
+Beware!
+Over-application of nitrogen is counterproductive.
+It may stimulate plants like tomatoes to grow disproportionately -- with strong, healthy stalks but stunted fruit -- and might even burn them, especially if it contacts their leaves.
+Excessive nitrogen might seep or run off into nearby water systems, causing accelerated algae growth.
+These algae produce toxins and bacteria that make water dangerous for drinking.
+In addition, they decrease or eliminate oxygen in the water, sickening or even killing the fish population.

-Test your soil before enriching it with nitrogen, and apply the mineral in small quantities.
+Test your soil before enriching it with nitrogen, and apply in small quantities.
 Use mulch to reduce run-off.
-For expert advice, consult an expert local landscaper.
+For expert advice, consult an experienced local landscaper.

 Laura Firszt writes for networx.com.